Residual entropy from temperature incremental Monte Carlo method

-This property renders the calculation of $O_{s,k}$, and thus the partition function, very stable even in the limit of small $\Delta_\tau$.
+This property ensures the stability of $O_{s,k}$ calculations, and thus the partition function, even in the limit of small $\Delta_\tau$.

-In instances where the quantum-to-classical mapping fails to simplify the Boltzmann weight, the computation of $O_{s,k}$—the observable of interest at incremental step $k$—may require additional effort.
-Nevertheless, this challenge should not be insurmountable.
+In instances where the quantum-to-classical mapping does not simplify the Boltzmann weight, computing of $O_{s,k}$—the observable of interest at incremental step $k$—may require additional effort.
+Nevertheless, this challenge is manageable.
 For instance, within the framework of the TIMC method applied to determinant Quantum Monte Carlo (DQMC)~\cite{Blankenbecler1981qmcc,Assaad2008compumanybody,loh1992stable}, the evaluation of $O_{s,k}$ can be efficiently executed using fast or delayed update algorithms~\cite{alvarez2008new,nukala2009fast,gull2011submatrix,sun2023delay}.
-These techniques serve to streamline the update process within the Monte Carlo simulation, minimizing computational overhead.
+These techniques streamline the update process within the Monte Carlo simulation, minimizing computational overhead.

-In the most demanding scenarios, where $O_{s,k}$ remains challenging to compute through straightforward methods, one might resort to parallel tempering strategies.
+In the most demanding scenarios, where $O_{s,k}$ remains difficult to compute through straightforward methods, one might resort to parallel tempering strategies.
 This approach involves running multiple simulations at different temperatures in parallel, which can facilitate the direct calculation of the ratio $O_{s,k}=\frac{w_{s,k+1}}{w_{s,k}}$.
 While parallel tempering is a general technique available to Monte Carlo methods, its integration with TIMC is particularly useful as it ensures reliable sampling of Boltzmann weight ratios between neighboring temperatures.